Rules Training and Certification

 Senior Rules Officials - Achieve a score of 92 or higher on the PGA/USGA annual examination.

 - Examination scores are good for four years.
 Officials must provide a copy of score certificate from PGA/USGA Workshops.

 On Course Requirements

-Work four (4) days at a FSGA administered Championship or qualifying event after completing the educational requirements.
+Work four (4) days at an FSGA administered Championship or qualifying event upon completion of the educational requirements.

 Continuing Education Requirements

 - Work four (4) days at an FSGA administered Championship or qualifying event per calendar year; AND

 - During each four (4) year period, attend a FSGA Level Two Officiating Techniques & Common Rules Workshop OR a FSGA Level Three Advanced Rules Workshop; AND

 - During each four (4) year period, attend a FSGA One-Day Rules Workshop (Level One) OR PGA/USGA Rules of Golf Seminar.

 Volunteer Tournament Chairmen that have demonstrated the ability to fully administer and conduct qualifying events on behalf of the Florida State Golf Association and the USGA.
 Their duties include course set-up, developing Local Rules, and coordinating with volunteers and club officials as well as the responsibility of suspending and resuming play due to inclement weather.
 Tournament Chairmen are invited to serve after several seasons of proven volunteer service.